calum-mcg/gdax-tradingbot/README.md

 API_URL = "https://api.gdax.com/" #Sandbox: https://api-public.sandbox.gdax.com
 ```

 The project was built and tested with Python 3.6.4.
-The project requires the following packages:
+To install the required packages, run the following:

 ```
-pandas
-matplotlib.pyplot
-threading
-hmac
-hashlib
-requests
-base64
-json
-requests
-datetime
+pip install -r requirements.txt
 ```
 ### Customisation